LvdKooi/conditional/README.md

 ```

 ### applyToOrElseThrow
-The applyToOrElse method takes 2 arguments: the first argument is the value that will be processed by the Conditional pipeline, the second a Supplier that returns a Throwable that will be thrown if no condition in the pipeline matches.
+The applyToOrElseThrow method takes 2 arguments: the first argument is the value that will be processed by the Conditional pipeline, the second a Supplier that returns a Throwable that will be thrown if no condition in the pipeline matches.
 This throwable is also thrown when the first argument (the value to be processed) is null.
 The second argument to this method is lazy evaluated.

 ```
     public Double calculateNumber(int number) {